dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 )
 </kotlin>

-What we really mean by grouping parameters is that there is cohesion and each group might be better expressed as a separate class.
+The problem with this layout is that it is more irregular than one parameter per line.
+What we really mean by grouping the parameters is that there is cohesion and each group could be expressed as a separate class.
 <kotlin>
 class FruitStoreInTheCloud(
     val uri: Uri,